cjlovering/evo/README.md

     * peasants die if they don't rest for 2 days out of every 5
     * predators die if they don't east 1 out of 10 days

-## tasks
+## plans

 * start using dl4j, and implement basic rl models.
 * have a server running and give options to users to display different checkpoints
     * try different configurations and numbers of agents
     * select which model to choose

-## notes

-Agent types could really be configured purely by a couple parameters and stored in JSON files.
-I have it ~85% implemented, but for now its easier to move forward with having them be real classes (I think).
-This should probably be done if there is a focus in the front end viz, as that would likely make that easier.

 ## tweaks to try

-* percentatges for victory for each class for a fight, currently 90% and 10% (pred, prey)
+* percentatges for victory for each class for a fight, currently 95% and 5% (pred, prey)
 * amount of hunger
 * max age